Outsourced-Logic/Skipper/README.md

 Are you bothered by ads that require you to manually skip them after 5 seconds or endure 10 minutes of some guy trying to sell you a get-rich-quick course?

 Skipper could be right for you.

-Skipper was developed in response to the lack of suitable ad-management extensions that met my personal needs and expectations.
-After doing some research, I found that the issue I was dealing with was shared by users of common accesibility software due to an intentional gap in the design of the software.
-Due to this issue, many users download ad-blockers, although this brings a new handful of issues with it!

-With this in mind, Skipper aims to tackle various common issues found in existing options by implementing solutions to these issues in our core design.

 <h3>Skipper supports creators</h3>